benderdave/gridfontmaker/README.md

 # Running

-Right now you can run GridfontMaker (without comiliing it yourself) in two ways, from a wrapped application specific to your operating system, or straight from the **jar** file.
+Right now you can run GridfontMaker (without compiling it yourself) in two ways, from a wrapped application specific to your operating system, or straight from the **jar** file.